wendyverdonk93/docs/content/payment-methods/prepaid-cards/gift-cards/activate-gift-cards.md

 1. Select a gift card
 2. Check for compatibility with your ecommerce platform and MultiSafepay
 3. Start the application procedure with the issuer of the gift card
-4. Provide the issuer of the gift card with your company details and your MultiSafepay merchant ID
+4. Provide the issuer of the gift card with your company details and your MultiSafepay account ID
 5. As soon as the issuer of the gift card has processed their part of the activation, MultiSafepay will receive the connect settings to enable the gift card
 6. Finalize the implementation of the gift card by activating the gift card on the ecommerce platform.